SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Abstract

 \section{Abstract}

 In the standard SIR model, infected vertices infect their neighbors at rate $\lambda$ independently across each edge.
 They also recover at rate $\gamma$.
 In this work we consider the SIR-$\omega$ model where the graph structure itself co-evolves with the SIR dynamics.
 Specifically, $S-I$ connections are broken at rate $\omega$.
 Then, with probability $\alpha$, $S$ rewires this edge to another uniformly chosen vertex; and with probability $1-\alpha$, this edge is simply dropped.
-When $\alpha=1$ the SIR-$\omega$ model becomes the evoSIR model.
-Jiang et al. proved in \cite{DOMath} that the probability of an outbreak in the evoSIR model converges to 0 as $\lambda$ approaches the critical infection rate $\lambda_c$.
-On the other hand, numerical experiments in \cite{DOMath} revealed that, as $\lambda \to \lambda_c$, (conditionally on an outbreak) the fraction of infected vertices may not converge to 0, which is referred to as a discontinuous phase transition.
-In \cite{BB} Ball and Britton give two (non-matching) conditions for continuous and discontinuous phase transitions for the fraction of infected vertices in the SIR-$\omega$ model.
-In this work, we obtain a necessary and sufficient condition for the emergence of a discontinuous phase transition of the final epidemic size of the SIR-$\omega$ model on \ER\, graphs, thus closing the gap between these two conditions.
+When $\alpha=1$ the SIR-$\omega$ model becomes the evoSIR model introduced in \cite{DOMath}, where they proved that the probability of a major outbreak in the evoSIR model evolving on an \ER($n$,$\mu/n$) graph converges to 0 as $\lambda$ approaches the critical infection rate $\lambda_c$.
+On the other hand, numerical experiments in \cite{DOMath} revealed that, as $\lambda \to \lambda_c$, (conditionally on a major outbreak) the fraction of infected vertices may not converge to $0$, leading to a \emph{discontinuous phase transition}. \cite{MR4456028} considered the SIR-$\omega$ model on an \ER($n$,$\mu/n$) graph and proved that, if

+then the phase transition of the final epidemic size is discontinuous.
+In this work we prove that the above condition is also necessary for this discontinuity.
+We achieve this by proving that the time-changed SIR-$\omega$ process converges to a singular ODE system.